 Flappers will eventually develop leaks over time because they are usually manufactured from a material like rubber or malleable plastic.
 These materials work best because they are slightly flexible, impervious to water, and can form a complete seal over your tank drain.
 But the soft nature of these materials mean water and time eventually cause them to corrode, resulting in cracks, leaks, and running toilets.

-Fortunately, replacing a flapper is extremely simple.
+Fortunately, replacing a toilet flapper is extremely simple.
 Just about anyone can do it, even if you have no tools or previous plumbing experience.
 And all it will cost is just a few dollars at your local home improvement warehouse.
 Here are some step by step instructions on how to do it.

 Before you begin, you’ll need to make a trip to your local home improvement warehouse or hardware store to pick up a replacement flapper.
 These are usually no more than just a few dollars, and are usually available on the same aisle where you’d find the toilets themselves.
 If you’re having any trouble, just ask an associate working there and they should be able to guide you in the right direction.

 How Do I Know Which Flapper My Toilet Needs?